amitashukla/You-Dont-Know-JS/this & object prototypes/apA.md

 Firstly, the `class` syntax may convince you a new "class" mechanism exists in JS as of ES6. **Not so.** `class` is, mostly, just syntactic sugar on top of the existing `[[Prototype]]` (delegation!) mechanism.

-That means `class` is not actually copying definitions statically at declaration time the way it does in traditional class-oriented languages.
-If you change/replace a method (on purpose or by accident) on the parent "class", the child "class" and/or instances will still be "affected", in that they didn't get copies at declaration time, they are all still using the live-delegation model based on `[[Prototype]]`:
+**That means `class` is not actually copying definitions statically at declaration time the way it does in traditional class-oriented languages.
+If you change/replace a method (on purpose or by accident) on the parent "class", the child "class" and/or instances will still be "affected"**, in that they didn't get copies at declaration time, they are all still using the live-delegation model based on `[[Prototype]]`:

 ```js
 class C {